prey/prey-node-client/README.md

 If you want `npm` to automatically run Prey's post install script, you must issue the flag `unsafe-perm` ( [see for reference: https://npmjs.org/doc/config.html#unsafe-perm](https://npmjs.org/doc/config.html#unsafe-perm)) into your `npm` command, like this:

     $ [sudo] npm install -g --unsafe-perm prey

-This will do three things:
+This script will do three things:

-  - install dependencies for plugins that require them,
+  - install dependencies,
-  - install system scripts (i.e. the network trigger daemon), and
+  - install system scripts,
   - achieve nirvana.

-Once done, you can call Prey through a terminal and it will take of setting the driver up by asking you a couple of
+Once that's done, you can finish the installation by calling up the GUI:
-questions:

-    $ prey
+    $ prey config gui

 And that's it.
-If everything went well, you can now begin controlling your device remotely through your chosen driver.

 ## Playing around